djkeu/Kukuk/README.md

 ## 2. About Kuku
-This section is accurate but very basic and will not be updated, to prevent multiple different versions of this section circulating throughout the code/app.
+This section is accurate but very basic and will not be updated and may ultimately even be removed in its entirety, to prevent multiple different versions of this section circulating throughout the code/app.
 A more current and complete version of 'About Kuku' is available through the app and in the `app/src/main/assets/` folder.
 - App: Kuku
 - Author: Marc Kooij
 - Github: https://github.com/djkeu/Kukuk